mkenney/git_webdev_tools/README.md

    This will:
    1. init any submodules and checkout the current commit unless they contain uncommitted changes.
-   2. Add this project as a submodule if it doesn't exist already, so really all you need to do is run the devsetup.sh script.
+   2. Add this project as a submodule if it doesn't exist already, so really all you need is the devsetup.sh script, running it covers all of the previous installation steps.
    3. Update itself from the latest master and re-run itself
    4. Install a git pre-commit hook that
        * Runs PHP Code Sniffer on all PHP files